yqyeoh/recipe-app/README.md

 # What Can I Cook?

-A smart robot that suggests recipes based on the ingredient you have.
+A smart robot that suggests recipes based on the ingredients you have.
 Never mull over what to cook again!

 Admin users also have the access to create & edit recipes.
 Save your favorite recipes now!